Kunjesh9867/Projects/HTML-CSS-JS/Guess-My-Number/README.md

 ## **Introduction**

-In this game, computer will generate a random number between 1 and 20 and user will have to guess it.
+* ### In this game, computer will generate a random number between 1 and 20 and user will have to guess it.

-Each time user guess incorrectly, 1 point will be deducted from Score.
+* ### Each time user guess incorrectly, 1 point will be deducted from Score.

-At the end, Highscore will be noted.
+* ### At the end, Highscore will be noted

 You can clone & run this game in your PC.